 The boom of creative, unhealthy foods walked hand in hand with rising health issues.
 They shared a sort of symbiotic relationship; a harsh circle incepted by the propaganda of big-time conglomerate companies.
 As Britain’s diet for junk food grew, so did the awareness of dieting.

 Dieting wasn’t just a solution to fat foods, it became a fascination.
 Reverend Charlie Shedd released Prey Your Weight Away in 1957, claiming to have lost 100 pounds from (you guessed it), preying.
-The use of phenylpropanolamine, otherwise known as PPA became a master dieting drug of the 70s; 80s was all about the Scarsdale Diet whilst carbs were the answer in the 90s due to red meat’s association of heart disease that dominated headlines.
+The use of phenylpropanolamine, otherwise known as PPA became a master dieting drug of the 70s; the 80s were all about the Scarsdale Diet whilst carbs were the answer in the 90s due to red meat’s association with heart disease, ultimately dominating the headlines.

 Companies relied on this two-way strategy and profited from people’s insecurities.
 In 2000 Danny Abraham, chemist and entrepreneur sold his Slimfast linage to Unilever, who also marketed Ben & Jerry’s ice cream and Walls sausages.